-REGION 3 MIDDLE SCHOOL CAPACITY PROJECTED SY 2026-27
+REGION 3 MIDDLE SCHOOL CAPACITYPROJECTEDSY 2026-27

 Based on SY 2021-22 boundaries.
-Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.
+Nontraditional school capacity is based on the school's overall membership and is included on this map

 REGION 3 MIDDLE SCHOOL CAPACITY PROJECTED WITHOUT MODULARS

 Based on SY 2021-22 boundaries.
 Nontraditional school capacity is based on the school's overall membership and is included on this map